Click the Yellow Load More Boats Button >>>

 The is the classic part of the South of France.
 The riviera coast offers breath-taking beauty.
 There are picturesque Mediterranean towns such as Villefranche Sur Mer, Cap Ferrat, Roquebrune-Cap Martin, Cap d’Ail or the medieval village of Èze.

 Villefranche-sur-Mer is adjacent to Nice.
-The town has pretty squares, a cathedral and cobblestoned streets in the Vieille Ville or ‘old town’.
+The town has pretty squares, cathedrals, and cobblestoned streets in the Vieille Ville or ‘old town’.
 The waterfront frames the South of France’s long sandy beaches.

 Menton sits on the clifftop and runs at a genteel, sedate pace, basking in its beautiful setting.
 Additionally, people consider the town to be the most Italian of the villages on the Riviera.
 Around the area is an abundance of lemon groves, manicured gardens and majestic palm trees overlooking the Mediterranean bay below.